Cassie Randolph

-Cassie Randolph (born April 27, 1995) is an American television personality who came to national prominence in 2019, as the winner of season 23 of The Bachelor, starring Colton Underwood.
+Cassandra Ann Randolph (born April 27, 1995) is an American television personality who came to national prominence in 2019, as the winner of season 23 of The Bachelor, starring Colton Underwood.

 Early life and education

 Randolph was born to parents Matt Randolph and Amy McCleary.
 She is the eldest of three siblings; her younger siblings include Michelle, an actress and model signed to Wilhelmina Models, and Landon.
 Randolph's mother Amy appeared on two episodes of Wheel of Fortune in the 1996-97 taping season while pregnant with Michelle, winning her first episode but losing her second to then-University of Nevada student Jim Holborow.
 Randolph grew up in Walnut Creek, California, where she graduated from Berean Christian High School; Randolph then attended Biola University, graduating with a degree in communication sciences and disorders in 2016.
 She then began working as a substitute ESL teacher at the Huntington Beach Union High School District.
 She graduated with a master's degree in speech pathology from the University of Wisconsin–Eau Claire in 2021.